Creating an Exchange Marketplace listing

 Making sales while your business is listed

 Businesses that continue to make sales while listed for sale on Exchange have a higher chance of selling.
-This demonstrates to buyers that the business is still active and healthy, making it all the more appealing to buy.
+This demonstrates to customers that the business is still active and healthy, making it all the more appealing to buy.
 You are responsible for fulfilling all sales made while you are the owner.

 You cannot close a business while it is listed

 Your business needs to be open and on a paid plan to sell on Exchange.
-This way, potential buyers can still visit your website to decide if they'd like to buy it.
+This way, potential customers can still visit your website to decide if they'd like to buy it.
 It also allows you to continue making sales while you have your business listed, helping you increase your chances of selling.

 Remove your Exchange listing